Moduli space of meromorphic differentials with marked horizontal separatrices: Preliminaries

-The proof of these theorem involve some constructions, introduced first by Kontsevich and Zorich in \cite{KoZo}.
+The proof of these theorems involve some constructions, introduced first by Kontsevich and Zorich in \cite{KoZo}.
 These constructions are called \emph{breaking up a zero} and \emph{bubbling a handle}.
-We do not give a precise definition here since we will generalize them in Section~\ref{connected:sum}, but we summarize the important properties. \begin{itemize} \item \emph{Breaking up a zero} is a local surgery in a neighborhood of a singularity of order $n>0$ (the metric is unchanged outside that neighborhood), that replaces that singularity by a pair of singularities of order $n_1,n_2$, with $n_1+n_2=n$.
-We can show (see \cite{B:merom}) that each connected component of the moduli space of meromorphic differentials can be obtained from a connected component of a stratum of the form $\mathcal{H}(n,-p_1,\dots ,-p_r)$ (called a \emph{minimal component}) after successive use of that surgery. \item \emph{Bubbling a handle} is a local surgery in a neighborhood of a singularity of order $n>0$, that replaces that singularity by a singularity of order $n+2$.
-Since the metric is not changed outside that neighborhood, the genus of the surface increases by one.
-We can show (see \cite{B:merom}) that each minimal connected component can be obtained starting from a genus zero stratum, and after successive use of that surgery. \end{itemize}
+We do not give a precise definition here since we will generalize them in Section~\ref{connected:sum}, but we summarize the important properties. \begin{itemize} \item \emph{Breaking up a zero} is a local surgery in a neighborhood of a singularity of order $n \geq 0$ (the metric is unchanged outside that neighborhood), that replaces that singularity by a pair of singularities of order $n_1,n_2 \geq 0$, with $n_1+n_2=n$.
+We can show (see \cite{B:merom}) that each connected component of the moduli space of meromorphic differentials can be obtained from a connected component of a stratum of the form $\mathcal{H}(n,p_1,\dots ,p_s)$ (with $n\geq 0$ and $p_1,\dots ,p_s<0$) after successive use of that surgery.
+In the case that either $n_1$ or $n_2$ is zero, we just add a marked point and the metric is unchanged. \item \emph{Bubbling a handle} is a local surgery in a neighborhood of a singularity of order $n\geq 0$, that replaces that singularity by a singularity of order $n+2$.
+The genus of the surface increases by one.
+We can show (see \cite{B:merom}) that each minimal connected component can be obtained starting from a genus zero stratum, by using this surgery repeatedly. \end{itemize}